 Parliament Digital Library InitiativeOn 11 July 2012, a one-man Committee, chaired by Shri S.S.
 Ahluwalia, was constituted to suggest ways and means to carry forward digitisation of parliamentary documents.
 The Ahluwalia Committee conducted 43 meetings with the officials of Parliament Library, Centre for Development of Advanced Computing (CDAC), National Informatics Centre (NIC) and concerned Ministries/ Institutions from 27 July 2012 to 28 February 2014.
 As a result, project contours, physical targets, timelines and financial implications were conceptualised, analysed and implemented.

 With the support of CDAC for scanning/processing of documents and software support of NIC, the portal was created and developed by the Lok Sabha Secretariat.
 The website was announced opened by the then Hon’ble Speaker, Smt.
 Sumitra Mahajan on 11 December, 2018.
-In a short span of two years, the PDL has had traffic of more than 16 lakh visitors.
+In a short span of two and a half years, the PDL has had traffic of more than 18 lakh visitors.

 Collections in PDL

 This collection provides debate of each day’s sitting since 1stLok Sabha, that is, from 1952 onwards in: (i) Full Text (in English, Original and Hindi versions) ; and (ii) Debates by title/ member wise and (iii) Prime Minister Speeches

 The journey of parliamentary institutions is a rich treasure of historical debates.
 Following have been digitised and uploaded.

 - a) Indian Legislative Council Debates (1854-1920)